danieleisenhardt/brazier/README.md

 For this reason you should **never** put data properties within a repository (i.e. for caching) because these could end up being used by another request from a different end user.

 ### Transformers
 Transformers are placed in the `transformer` folder.

-TODO
+They are used by Controllers to generate output for API responses.
+This way data can be transformed and/or obfuscated to send only what is useful and secure to API consumers.